 It took me awhile to realize this until I was talking with a friend about how she felt about her job.

 That’s when it clicked.
-Despite the ups and downs these past three months, I haven’t actually felt miserable since I quit my previous job.
+Despite the ups and downs, I haven’t actually felt miserable since I quit my previous job.

 Frustrated, yes.
 Lonely, yes.
 Failure, yes.
 But not miserable.